Kitting logistics definition

 For instance, suppose you put chamomile, peppermint, and licorice together to create 100 of a kitted assortment of herbal teas.
 You might sell 50 of the kits and have an additional 50 orders for just the chamomile.
 Suppose you don’t have enough chamomile in stock to fill those orders.
 In that case, the warehouse management system can retain a record of the original product SKUs so your 3PL can take the kits apart and return the herbal teas to their original SKUs.
 Flexible kitting is a terrific inventory management strategy to help you pivot quickly when demand changes.

-Which eCommerce companies benefit from warehouse kitting?
+Which ecommerce companies benefit from warehouse kitting?

 There are many strong use cases for warehouse kitting.
-Here are some eCommerce companies that lean the most heavily on kitting fulfillment.
+Here are some ecommerce companies that lean the most heavily on kitting fulfillment.

 Subscription box companies